Skip to main content

 Key Drivers (Single Group)

 The other important aspect of the focus areas widget are the key drivers.
 Key drivers are the factors that drive your overall outcome metric.
 Usually, key drivers are the individual questions you ask in your survey that contribute to the outcome metric.
-You may select multiple key drivers to display within one focus areas widget.
+You may select multiple key drivers to display within 1 focus areas widget.

 When selecting your key drivers, it’s important to specify the top box measurement.
 This can be an actual top box (only the highest value) or can be a range.
 Additionally, you should relabel your key drivers to make them actionable and easy to understand.